Vacant Lot & Adaptive Reuse Strategy

 Vacant Lot & Adaptive Reuse Incentive Program

-The Vacant Lot & Adaptive Reuse Incentive Program is designed to encourage development on existing vacant or brownfield sites, and the reuse of vacant buildings in established areas of the city, including the Downtown, by providing financial and/or tax based incentives to owners of eligible properties.
+The Vacant Lot & Adaptive Reuse Incentive Program is designed to encourage development on existing vacant or brownfield sites, and the reuse of vacant buildings in established areas of the city, including the City Centre, by providing financial and/or tax based incentives to owners of eligible properties.

-The amount of the final grant is determined through an evaluation system, based on points linked to policy objectives identified in the City's Official Community Plan.
+The amount of the final incentive, or Earned Incentive Amount is determined through an evaluation system, based on points linked to policy objectives identified in the City's Official Community Plan.
 The points are used to determine what percentage of the total Maximum Incentive Amount may be available to the applicant.
-Under the Program, applicants are given a choice of a five-year tax abatement, or a grant.
+Under the Program, applicants are given a choice of a five-year incremental tax abatement, or a cash grant determined by the Earned Incentive Amount.

 |Grant/Tax Abatement Calculation|